omnipresense/OPS241A_RasPiLCD/README.md

 sudo vncpasswd -service
 ```

-An alternative, perhaps better than the one that comes with the pi, is to use tightvnc ``sudo apt-get install tightvnccserver``` because it is possible to have a remote display not limited to the size of the LCD screen.
+An alternative, perhaps better than the one that comes with the pi, is to use tightvnc ``sudo apt-get install tightvnccserver``` because it is possible to use a remote display window larger than the physical size of the LCD screen.